 According to the Arkansas Times, the Secretary of State’s office “seemingly washed its hands of the error” after sending the letter.
 Martin denied any constitutional responsibility to correct the mistake or offer guidance to the county clerks.
 According to spokesperson Chris Powell, “We house the data, but [clerks] are the official voting registrars of their county.
 We do not add or remove anyone.
 I can’t speak for what any individual counties were doing.”

-Many of the county clerks contacted by the Times said they simply canceled the registrations of all the flagged voters, then notified them they could no longer ...
+Many of the county clerks contacted by the Times said they simply canceled the registrations of all the flagged voters, then notified them they could no longer vote; others have reinstated ...

 In March 2015, former Philadelphia police sergeant Francis Rawls, 37, was identified as a suspect in a child pornography ring.
 As part of the investigation, Delaware County authorities confiscated several electronic devices from Rawls’ home and requested that he provide the passwords to decrypt the computers, tablets, iPhone and external hard drives.
 Rawls did not cooperate, saying he “couldn’t remember” the passwords.
 A court order was obtained requiring Rawls to divulge the encryption keys.
 He again did not comply.
 In September 2015, a judge found that Rawls’ explanation of forgetfulness was implausible; he was held in contempt and jailed indefinitely even though he had not been charged with a crime.